albermoon/mapHospital/README.md

 # Hospital Map Application

-A React application built with Vite that displays an interactive map using Leaflet and OpenStreetMap, it recuperates hospitals and associations from a Google Data Sheet.
+A React application built with Vite that displays an interactive map using Leaflet and OpenStreetMap, it retrieves hospitals and associations from a Google Data Sheet.

 ## Features